arnauddhaene/deep-learning-mini-projects-ee559/Proj2/README.md

 python test.py
 ```

-We have built a python package called `flame` that uses a very familiar structure.
-We `from torch import Tensor` only for type hints, as allowed by the TAs in a Slack message.
+We have built a python package called `flame` that uses a very familiar structure (inspired from PyTorch).
+We import `from torch import Tensor` only for type hints, as allowed by the TAs in a Slack message.

 ## Authors